As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How to Serve Port

-While there are various types of port, all red ports should generally be served around 65°F. This temperature allows the port to flaunt its lovely aromatics, while being cool enough to dim some of the alcohol.
+While there are various types of ports, all red ports should generally be served around 65°F. This temperature allows the port to flaunt its lovely aromatics while being cool enough to dim some of the alcohol.
 Very aged ports that have more of a delicate tannic structure can be served slightly cooler, around 60°F.

 Known for being the perfect aperitif, white and pink ports should be served at a temperature of about 50°F, or over ice.
 These ports are not over complicated when it comes to aromas and flavors, they are seen in Portugal as being light, refreshing drinks.
 Oftentimes, fresh mint leaves are added to white port over ice.
 Delicioso.